Primed for growth

 SQA is located at The Quantum Terminal, a new co-working space for innovators in quantum technology, high performance computing, AI and adjacent technologies.
 The Quantum Terminal is located in the heart of Sydney's Tech Central Precinct - a precinct designed for collaboration between world-class universities, startups, large technology companies and the community.
 The NSW Government has committed over $48.2 million in funding to bring Tech Central to life.

-These initiatives combined with the NSW Government’s $15.4 million investment in the establishment of the SQA, demonstrates the government’s commitment to creating a thriving technology sector with the quantum economy playing a significant role.
+These initiatives combined with the NSW Government’s $15.4 million investment in the establishment of the SQA in 2020, demonstrates the government’s commitment to creating a thriving technology sector with the quantum economy playing a significant role.

 The Australian government has also announced a number of initiatives to support development of quantum technologies.
 Read about the Australian government's investment in quantum technologies and quantum initiatives from the national science agency, CSIRO.